nuroflux™

 - For an oxygen-starved brain, every second counts

-CT perfusion scans provide a snapshot in time but can only be performed once every 24 hours due to radiation exposure and they do not allow for continuous monitoring.
+CT perfusion scans provide snapshots in time but due to radiation exposure can only be performed once every 24 hours.

 There is currently no device for the continuous monitoring of brain activity and brain blood flow in between CT scans.